 Interested in an exciting volunteer opportunity?
 Needing community service hours for school, a promotion, or just looking for experience in the animal care field?
 Well look no further!
 We are searching for hardworking, dedicated volunteers to complete a wide range of tasks such as animal care, public education, and overall park upkeep.
-We are currently offering morning shifts (8am-1pm), afternoon shifts (12pm-5pm), and full day shifts (8am-5pm).
-Volunteer positions are available on Fridays, Saturdays, Sundays, and Mondays.
-All volunteers will be required to fill out a volunteer application, have a recent tetanus vaccine, and a current negative TB test.
+We are currently volunteer opportunities on Fridays, Saturdays, Sundays, and Mondays between the hours of 8am-5pm.
+All volunteers will be required to fill out a volunteer application and have a recent tetanus vaccine.
 Please read below to see if volunteering at Lynnwood Park Zoo is the right fit for you!
 For those interested, please send us a message on our Facebook page here for an online application or for any questions you may have for us.
 We can't wait for you to join our team!

 At Lynnwood Park Zoo, animal care is of the highest priority.
 Therefore, volunteers are afforded the opportunity to learn what it means to be a zookeeper.
 This is one of the most rewarding parts of joining our team, as you are responsible for the health and wellbeing of the animals.
 Assignments provided will begin at the most basic level to ensure that volunteers can complete rudimentary husbandry tasks.
 These tasks may include cleaning bird habitats (excluding birds of prey, ratites, and parrots), cleaning hoofstock habitats, scrubbing and refilling waters, raking around and inside habitats, offloading hay, refilling feed bins, and creating enrichment items.
 While there is no pre-determined number of hours a volunteer may be at the beginner level, the staff may at some point determine that basic tasks can be completed by the volunteer and add on additional assignments.
 This will be at the discretion of the Director and Deputy Director.
 These additional assignments may include cleaning capybara, prairie dog, wallaby, cavy, etc. Other tasks may be assigned as well dependent upon the availability of staff to accompany the volunteer in doing so.
 Animal habitats considered dangerous will never be assigned to volunteers as part of their daily tasks, although a staff member may allow volunteers that have demonstrated excellent skills and abilities to accompany them in completing tasks working with those animals.